fnss/fnss/core/README.md

  * [mininet](http://www.mininet.org/) (version 2.1.0 or later)

-To run unit test cases, you also need the following Python packages:
+To run unit test cases, you also need the nose package:

  * [nose](https://nose.readthedocs.org/en/latest/) (version 1.1 or later)
- * [unittest2](https://pypi.python.org/pypi/unittest2/) (version 0.4 or later) only if you use Python 2.6

 To build the documentation from sources, you also need the following Python packages: